-Qbr - Loamy Sediments Shallow to Dolomite, Limestone, Shale and Sandstone (DeForest, Noah Creek, Peoria, Glasford, Wolf Creek, and Alburnett formations) - 1 to 2 m (3-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty sediments that overlie the Pennsylvanian or Mississippian bedrock surface.
+Qbr - Loamy Sediments Shallow to Dolomite, Limestone, Shale and Sandstone (DeForest, Peoria, and Glasford formations) 1 to 2 m (3-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty sediments that overlie the Mississippian and Devonian bedrock surface.
 All areas of bedrock outcrop or shallow to bedrock soils are shown in red on the map, regardless of the bedrock mapping unit.
-Bedrock units are shown on the cross-section and may be identified on the bedrock map of the Lowell Quadrangle.
+Bedrock units are shown on the cross-section and may be identified on the bedrock map of the Sperry Quadrangle.